Do Ryzen CPUs Come With Coolers And Thermal Paste?

 CPUs need coolers and thermal paste to dissipate the heat they generate as they run.
 If they aren’t adequately cooled, it may cause the computer to stutter, lag, freeze, or crash.
 In severe cases, overheating can cause the CPU itself to fail.

-Coolers are intended to act as a direct counterpart to CPUs, ensuring that they stay cool and continue to function optimally.
+Coolers are intended to act as a direct counterpart to CPUs, ensuring they stay cool and function optimally.

 Generally, coolers accomplish this with a fan that dissipates the CPU’s heat or a liquid coolant that pulls the heat to a cooling radiator.